Leanna Bartlett Bares Abs In Houndstooth Crop Top & Skintight Black Leggings

 The social media influencer appeared to be wearing a full face of natural-looking makeup.
 She highlighted her eyes and seemed to be wearing a soft pink lipstick.
 She styled her hair in a side-part and allowed her blond tresses to cascade in soft, loose waves down her shoulder and back.

-Leanna posed outside on a paved walkway on a sunny day.
+Leanna posed outside on a paved walkway during the sunny day.
 Next to her, a lush garden was in full bloom complete with blossoming flowers and trees.

 In the first snap, she stood in profile and looked over her shoulder.
 She ran her fingers through her hair while looking directly at the camera with slightly parted lips.